JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 compiler, crank up some tunes and let's write a mildly interesting C program together.

-### Philosophy of A Good UNIX C Program
+### Philosophy of A Good UNIX Program

 The first thing to know about this C program is that it's a [UNIX][2] command-line tool.
 This means that it runs on, or can be ported to, operating systems that provide a UNIX C run-time environment.
-When UNIX was first invented at Bell Labs, it was imbued from the beginning with a design philosophy: programs do one thing, do it well and act on files.
+When UNIX was first invented at Bell Labs, it was imbued from the beginning with a [design philosophy][14]: programs do one thing, do it well and act on files.
 While it makes sense to do one thing and do it well, the part about acting on files seems a little out of place.

 It turns out that the UNIX abstraction of a "file" is very powerful.
 A UNIX file is a stream of bytes that ends with an End Of File (EOF)